harry-wood/makers-gonna-make-dundee/deel_03.md

-## Part 3: Creating a PMTiles Extract of Wageningen
+## Part 3: Creating a PMTiles Extract of Dundee

 For this workshop, we want to host the map data ourselves.
 A PMTiles file with map data of the entire world is approximately 120GB.
-That's too much to deploy with GitHub, and we're not interested in the entire world, only the area around Wageningen.
+That's too much to deploy with GitHub, and we're not interested in the entire world, only the area around Dundee.

 In this part, we're therefore going to create an extract of the PMTiles file that Protomaps makes available.